bencevans/node-sonos/README.md

 ### Unsupported sonos features

-Their is a great other library to control Sonos with python, and they also have a great list of all possible soap actions [here](https://github.com/SoCo/SoCo/wiki/Sonos-UPnP-Services-and-Functions).
+There is a great other library to control Sonos with Python, they also have a great list of all possible soap actions [here](https://github.com/SoCo/SoCo/wiki/Sonos-UPnP-Services-and-Functions).
 So if you have anything that you cannot do with node-sonos but that you can with the official app.
-You could have a look in the above list, or use [wireshark](https://github.com/SoCo/SoCo/wiki/Use-Wireshark-for-protocol-research) why to investigate the protocol.
+You could have a look in the above list, or use [wireshark](https://github.com/SoCo/SoCo/wiki/Use-Wireshark-for-protocol-research) to investigate the protocol.

 ### NPM publish